jarun/buku/README.md

   -D                         delete ALL bookmarks
-  -i N                       add entry at index N, works with -a, use to fill deleted index -o                         fetch title info from web, works with -a or -u -p N                       show details of bookmark record at index N" -P                         show all bookmarks along with real index from database -s keyword(s)              search all bookmarks for a (partial) tag or keywords -u N                       update entry at index N (from output of -p) -z                         show debug information
+  -i N                       add entry at index N, works with -a, use to fill deleted index -o                         fetch title info from web, works with -a or -u -p N                       show details of bookmark record at index N -P                         show all bookmarks along with real index from database -s keyword(s)              search all bookmarks for a (partial) tag or each keyword -u N                       update entry at index N (from output of -p) -z                         show debug information
                              you can either add or update or delete in one instance